Michigan State Fair: History

 On October 30, 2009, Governor Jennifer Granholm vetoed legislation to provide funding to the Michigan State Fair.

 Attendance had peaked at 1.2 million in 1966.
 In 2009 fair attendance had declined to 217,000 visitors.
 The state fair was not held in the following two years.

 On April 9, 2012, Governor Rick Snyder signed Senate Bill 515 and House Bill 4803, which would authorize the transfer of the fairgrounds land to the Land Bank Fast Track Authority, which would oversee the land for future development, including plans for a station for the proposed commuter rail service.

 As the agricultural industry is Michigan's second leading economic industry, many people were disturbed by the failure of the state to support a state fair.
 They organized Great Lakes Agricultural Fair, a 501 C (3) organization, in 2011 to ensure such events continued.

 The Great Lakes State Fair took place August 31 through September 3, 2012, at the Suburban Collection Showplace in the Detroit suburb of Novi.

 In 2013, Fifth Third Bank became the name sponsor, so the event was called the Fifth Third Bank Michigan State Fair, again held in Novi at the Suburban Collection Showplace.
 Organizing the fair was taken over by Michigan State Fair LLC.

-Seven years later, a virtual fair was held as live shows & other events were cancelled due to the COVID-19 pandemic.
+Seven years later, a virtual fair was held as live shows and other events were canceled due to the COVID-19 pandemic.

+Incidents

+On August 31, 2024, a teenager was killed, and a second was injured, when shot in a parking lot outside the fair.
+Police say the attack is related to an argument that had been occurring during the week.